CISecurity/ArtifactExpressions/artifacts/independent/independent.mysql_sql57_v1.rst

   - set
   - unset

 NOTE: The ``check_existence`` parameter is governed by a constraint allowing only the following values:
   - all_exist
   - any_exist
   - at_least_one_exists
-  - none_satisfy
   - none_exist
   - only_one_exists